More Information about the RemotePi Board

 - Enabling an infrared remote to be used with the mediacenter, 100% compatible with standard simple GPIO IR receiver.

-- Letting you switch the power of the Raspberry Pi on and off with the remote or the pushbutton.
+- Letting you safely switch the power of the Raspberry Pi on and off with the remote or the pushbutton.

 The board piggy backs on top of the Raspberry Pi and should fit into most cases (after some case modifications).
-You can as well purchase an acrylic case specifically designed for the RemotePi Board on this site.
+You can as well purchase an acrylic case specifically designed for the RemotePi Boards on this site.

 How does it work ?